-Input Configuration At- Туре Meaning tribute oiio:RawColor int If nonzero, reading images with non-RGB color models (such as YCbCr or CMYK) will return unaltered pixel values (versus the de- fault OIIO behavior of automatically converting to RGB). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by reading from memory rather than the file system.
+Input Configuration Attribute Type Meaning oiio:RawColor int If nonzero, reading images with non-RGB color models (such as YCbCr or CMYK) will return unaltered pixel values (versus the default OIIO behavior of automatically converting to RGB). oiio:UnassociatedAlph a int If nonzero, will leave alpha unassociated (versus the default of premultiplying color channels by alpha if the alpha channel is unassociated). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by reading from memory rather than the file system.